 Early help provides support as soon as a concern/area of need emerges, helping to improve outcomes and prevent escalation onto local authority services.
 Sometimes concerns about a child may not be of a safeguarding nature and relate more to their individual family circumstances.
 The nursery will work in partnership with parents/carers to identify any early help services that would benefit your child or your individual circumstances, with your consent, this may include family support, foodbank support, counselling or parenting services.

-This policy was adopted on Signed on behalf of the nursery 01.11.2022 K.Agis
+This policy was reviewed on Signed on behalf of the nursery 05/02/2025 ACaudwell